Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Simulation Pipeline for Generating Observed CMB Sky Maps

 For the symmetric beam convolution maps we add uncorrelated Gaussian noise (white noise) to the each pixel.
 As for the symmetric Gaussian beam convolution we have not considered the effect of the scanning, the noise variance at each pixel are kept the same.

-For the real beam convolution we have considered the effect of scanning.
-However, we use only the beam from the $143,\mathrm{GHz}$ band, as generating effective beam maps for all six frequency bands would be highly time- and storage-intensive.
+For the real beam convolution we use frequency-dependent Planck scan beam models corresponding to the detectors listed in Table 1.
+This allows the simulations to capture the variation of beam shapes across different observing frequencies.
 As discussed earlier Planck satellite follows non-uniform scan strategy, where regions near the ecliptic poles receive significantly more observations than those near the equator (see Figure~\ref{fig:hitcount}).
 As a result, pixels with high hit counts exhibit lower noise levels.
 To account for spatially varying noise, we scale the pixelwise noise variance inversely with the hit count—i.e., the number of times a pixel was observed by the satellite.

 Combined, these noise and beam effects produce simulated maps that closely match the resolution and statistical properties of real Planck data.
 These simulations are essential for training the neural network and testing CMB foreground cleaning methods under conditions that realistically capture observational challenges.